palms West Orange Women

 Christmas Cards

-Every year the ladies fill out cards for our local veterans. this usually takes place at the November luncheon.
+Every year the ladies fill out cards for our local veterans. this usually takes place at the November or December luncheon.

 50/50